-Student's Name (Last) (First) (Middle) Birthday Date the health service.
-The medication is labeled container.
-The medication lab medication, direction d a signed, dated authoring the original labeled orization to adn container as dis t name (if preso ninister medication and/or provi spensed or the manufacturer's cription medication), name of th Medication/Health Care Dosage Route Time at School Administration Instruction ns: Special Directives, Signs t to Observe, and Side E ffects: Discontinue/Re-evaluate/I Follow-up Date: Prescription Medication Only Prescriber (Printed) Prescriber Signat ure Date Prescriber's Address Prescribe r's Emergency Phone by qualified staff, according be kept.
-Special considerary Family Education Rights a access to the information. ng to the prescription of ations are noted above. and Privacy Act (FERF I agree to coordinate a gree to provide safe del or nonprescripting The information PA) and school and work with a livery of medical properties. rvice at school and school activition instructions, and a written reson is confidential according to personnel needing to know have school personnel and prescriber ation and equipment to and from Parent/Guardian Signature Dat e Parent/Guardian Address Hor me Phone Additional Information $\overline{ m Wo}$ rk Phone/Other Phone
+Student's Name (Last) (First) (Middle) Birthday Date the health service.The medication is labeled container.The medication lab d a signed, dated authoring the original labeled coel contains the student rization to adn ing these guidelines: ninister medication and/or prov spensed or the manufacturer's cription medication), name of the ions for use and date. enewed annually and im mediately who en changes occur.
+Medication/Health Care Dosage Route Time at School Administration Instruction ns: Special Directives, Signs to Observe, and Side Ef ffects: Discontinue/Re-evaluate/I Follow-up Date: Prescription Medication Only Prescriber (Printed) Prescriber Signatu ure Date Prescriber's Address Prescribe r's Emergency Phone by qualified staff, according be kept.
+Special considerary Education Rights a access to the information. ng to the prescription of ations are noted above. and Privacy Act (FERP I agree to coordinate a gree to provide safe deli r nonprescripti The informati A) and school nd work with ivery of medic vice at school and school active on instructions, and a written representation on is confidential according to personnel needing to know has school personnel and prescribe ation and equipment to and from Parent/Guardian Signature Dat e Parent/Guardian Address Hor me Phone Additional Information $\overline{\mathrm{Wo}}$ rk Phone/Other Phone